About us

 Our plants

-When Söderenergi was formed, there were already several plants.
-A few of these are still used today for reserve power for extremely cold days.
-Over the years, the plants at Igelsta have been upgraded and expanded in order to be able to provide a modern district heating system.
-The Igelsta combined heating and power plant was built in 2009, and is currently Sweden’s second largest bio-powered, heating and power plant.
+When Söderenergi was established, several energy production facilities already existed.
+A few of these are still used today as backup production during very cold days, when energy demand is high.
+Over the years, the facilities at Igelsta have been upgraded and expanded to support a modern district heating system.

 Igelsta combined heat and power plant

-This combined heat and power plant is Södertälje’s, Botkyrka’s and Huddinge’s largest environmental investment ever.
-An investment that will improve the climate, locally, nationally and globally.
-Carbon dioxide emissions decreased by approximately 75,000 tons of CO2/year, which corresponds to emissions from 25,000 gasoline powered cars that are driven 15,000 kilometres per year.
+This combined heat and power production facility is the largest environmental investment to date for the municipalities of Södertälje, Botkyrka, and Huddinge.
+It is an investment that contributes to improved climate performance locally, nationally, and globally.
+Carbon dioxide emissions are reduced by approximately 75,000 tonnes of CO₂ per year, equivalent to the emissions from around 25,000 petrol-powered cars driven 15,000 kilometres annually.

-There is no doubt that the size of the boiler is huge.
-For example, the main boiler is 50 m high and its entire weight of 3000 tonnes is suspended from the ceiling in order to be able to expand during temperature variations.
-The turbine and generator weighs a total of 373 tonnes and is one of the supplier’s largest turbines for electricity production with biofuel.
-Fuel consumption amounts to over 600,000 tonnes of biofuel each year, which corresponds to ~ 100 tonnes per hour!
+The scale of the facility is considerable.
+The main boiler is 50 metres high, and its total weight of 3,000 tonnes is suspended from the roof structure to allow for expansion during temperature changes.
+The turbine and generator together weigh 373 tonnes and are among the supplier’s largest units for electricity production using biofuel.
+Annual fuel consumption exceeds 600,000 tonnes of biofuel, equivalent to approximately 100 tonnes per hour.

-All of the benefits that this plant provides are generated by efficiently use the recycled wood waste and the forest residues in order to produce both electricity and district heating.
-The plant’s incinerator uses a circulating fluidised bed (CFB).
-The bed consists of fine-grained sand, which when combined with combustion air from below and the fuel, creates a hot sand bed that is 850°C. The combustion creates a very high thermal inertia which vaporises the moisture in the fuel very quickly.
+All benefits of the facility come from the efficient use of recycled wood waste and forest residues to produce both electricity and district heating.
+The facility uses a circulating fluidised bed (CFB) combustion system.
+The bed consists of fine-grained sand which, together with combustion air from below and fuel input, forms a fluidised hot bed at approximately 850°C. This process creates high thermal inertia, which rapidly evaporates moisture in the fuel.

-Electricity production occurs in a steam turbine and generator that converts the steam’s thermal energy and kinetic energy into electricity.
-The input steam is 540°C and 90 bar, this condition is called superheated steam and means that the steam is approximately 240°C warmer than the vaporising temperature.
-The turbine rotor weighs over 30 tonnes and makes 50 rotations per second.
-Therefore, this environment requires precise supervision to ensure optimal operations and efficient use of resources.
+Electricity is produced in a steam turbine and generator that convert thermal and kinetic energy in steam into electricity.
+The steam conditions are 540°C and 90 bar, known as superheated steam, meaning it is approximately 240°C above the boiling point.
+The turbine rotor weighs over 30 tonnes and rotates at 50 revolutions per second.
+This requires highly precise monitoring to ensure safe operation and efficient resource use.

-The combined heat and power plant produces 210 MW of heat and 85 MW of electricity, and the plant is highly valuable to Söderenergi.
-The operation time per year is ~6200 hours, and produces approximately 1400 GWh of heat and 550 GWh of electricity.
+The combined heat and power plant has a capacity of 210 MW of heat and 85 MW of electricity and is a key asset for Söderenergi.
+It operates for approximately 6,200 hours per year and produces around 1,400 GWh of heat and 500 GWh of electricity annually.

 Igelsta heating plant

-The heating plant includes three so called heat only boilers as well as a steam generator for delivering high-quality steam to the local industri.
-The plant was originally built with three identical boilers for pulverised coal cumbustion.
-Today, all of the boilers have been converted to combust biofuels and solid recovered fuel.
+The heating production facility includes three hot water boilers as well as a steam generator for delivering high-quality steam to local industry.
+The facility was originally built with three identical boilers for pulverised coal combustion.
+Today, all boilers have been converted to use biofuels and solid recovered fuel (SRF).

-Boiler 1 is primarily powered by solid recovered fuel (SRF).
-The boiler was converted in 1997 from pulverised fuel to grate combustion.
-This means that the combustion air is supplied to the fuel bed from below, while the fuel is fed down from above on a “travelator”.
-The maximum power is approximately 80 MW, and the boiler is one of Söderenergi’s primary plants.
-Operating time per year are over 6000 hours, which corresponds to ~430 GWh.
+Boiler 1 is primarily fuelled by solid recovered fuel (SRF).
+It was converted in 1997 from pulverised fuel combustion to grate combustion.
+In this system, combustion air is supplied from below while fuel is fed from above via a moving grate (“travelling grate”).
+The maximum output is approximately 80 MW.
+The boiler is one of Söderenergi’s key production units, with an operating time of over 6,000 hours per year, corresponding to approximately 430 GWh.

-Boiler 2 is powered by the biofuel, tall pitch oil.
-This is a peak load boiler, which means that it is only in operation during the fall and winter seasons.
-The maximum boiler effenciency is ~ 95 MW.
+Boiler 2 is fuelled by bio-oil (tall oil pitch).
+It is a peak-load boiler, meaning it is mainly used during the autumn and winter seasons.
+The maximum output is approximately 95 MW.

 Fittja plant

-The Fittja plant is located in Botkyrka.
-It includes two heat only boilers with a total output of 380 MW of heat.
-The plant is fired primarily using wood pellets that are ground into powder.
-The plant is are generally in operation during winter time.
+The Fittja production facility is located in Botkyrka.
+It includes two hot water boilers with a total heat output of 380 MW.
+The facility is primarily fuelled by wood pellets that are ground into powder.
+It is generally in operation during the winter season.

 Skogås heating plant

-The facility is located within Huddinge municipality.
-The district heating system is hydraulically interconnected with Stockholm Exergi’s.
-The customer demand in this area is about 120 GWh (heat) a normal year, and Skogås provides with 20 GWh.
-The heating plant has four smaller boilers, fuels are biooil.
+The facility is located in Huddinge municipality.
+The district heating system is hydraulically interconnected with Stockholm Exergi’s network.
+Heat demand in the area is approximately 120 GWh in a normal year, of which Skogås supplies around 20 GWh.

-In addition to our production plants, we also have our port and our fuel terminal.
+In addition to our production facilities, we also operate a port and a fuel terminal.

 Igelsta port

-The train terminal is located in an area that is eight hectors large next to the Svealand Railway in Nykvarn.
-Here, we receive forest residues in containers that come from different parts of Sweden.
+The train terminal is located on an area of eight hectares next to the Svealand Railway in Nykvarn.
+Here, we receive forest residues in containers transported from different parts of Sweden.

-The facility also function as a solid fuel depot, and is our central logistical hub.
-A unique heat-sensing camera system, combined with fire detection and trespass monitoring, is use to monitor each individual fuel pile and analyse temperature trends.
+The facility also functions as a solid fuel depot and serves as our central logistics hub.
+A heat-sensing camera system, combined with fire detection and intrusion monitoring, is used to monitor each individual fuel pile and analyse temperature trends.

-Press release September 10, 2024 – summary in English: Söderenergi recieves 75 million SEK for BECCS project
+- Press release September 10th, 2024 – Söderenergi recieves 75 million SEK for BECCS project

 Efficient energy recycling

-The energy recovery efficiency is measured using an energy efficiency factor, R1.
-The higher the R1 value, the better the energy recovery.
-The lowest acceptable R1 is 0.65.
-A value such as 1.14 stands well with waste incineration in Europe, and is due to the fact that we do not just produce electricity but also extract the energy for district heating.
+Energy recovery efficiency is measured using the R1 energy efficiency factor.
+The higher the R1 value, the more efficient the energy recovery.
+The minimum required value is 0.65.
+A value of 1.19 is high in a European context and reflects the fact that we produce both electricity and district heating, enabling more complete energy recovery.

-Waste that cannot be reused for new products has its energy recycled in our boilers instead of being buried in the landfill.
-The energy recovery takes place after recycling and is a natural step in the EU’s waste hierarchy model.
+Waste that cannot be reused in new products has its energy recovered in our boilers instead of being sent to landfill.
+This energy recovery takes place after material recycling and is a natural step in the EU waste hierarchy.

-Only waste incineration with efficient energy recovery can be considered proper recycling.
-This is established in the EU’s framework directive for waste as well as in Swedish waste management regulations.
+Only waste incineration with efficient energy recovery is considered recovery.
+This is defined in the EU Waste Framework Directive as well as in Swedish waste management regulations.

 Fuels